Introduction

 Since visualization involves mentally depicting a scenario for future success and development, people naturally become hopeful about the future and what will come of it.

 If you are doing the practice correctly, the levels of optimism that you experienced at a young age when it felt like anything was possible are still available to you.
-However, they more than likely need to be re-learned due to the external factors we are exposed to as we age.
+However, we must disassociate from previous conditioning in order to access these levels once again.

 Increase One’s Sense of Direction

-As you engage in visualization, you must also visualize and write out the steps that need to be taken to turn it from a thought to reality.
+As you engage in visualization, you must also visualize and write out the steps that you need to take to turn your thought into reality.

 The act of visualization, paired with the actionable steps to move you toward the end goal, will result in a general understanding of what you should be doing at any given moment, thus resulting in a better sense of direction.